25+ Incredible Things to Do in Arlington VA for All Ages

-Arlington is more than the National Cemetery, from the colonial and Civil War era downtown to the picturesque, unique neighborhoods that can be found across the county, it is a gem of the East Coast and worth every moment you spend shopping and eating your way through the town in between sightseeing.
+Arlington is more than the National Cemetery.
+From the colonial and Civil War era downtown to the picturesque, unique neighborhoods across the county, it is a gem of the East Coast and worth every moment you spend shopping and eating your way through the town in between sightseeing.

 credit AmonFocus.com